TOC Physicians Specializing In Trauma & Fractures

 Treatment for accidents or injuries can vary depending on the type, severity and location of the affected area, as well as the patient's overall health.
 Most treatment courses usually begin with conservative methods and only consider surgery as a last resort.
 Physical rehabilitation is often needed in order to restore movement and function to the affected area as it heals.

 A fracture is defined as any type of break or crack in the bone.
 This can range from a small crack to a complete separation, and can be caused by a traumatic event or by normal activities in patients with low bone density, a condition known as osteoporosis.
-There are several different types of fractures, some of which include:

 - Stress fracture